Sachin-G13/Deep-Learning-Driven-Prediction-of-Microstructure-Evolution-via-Latent-Space-Interpolation/README.md

 - **Cubic Spline Interpolation** to generate intermediate phase labels.
 - **Spherical Linear Interpolation (SLERP)** to ensure smooth morphological transitions between microstructures.

-The model replicates the temporal and spatial evolution of microstructures as observed in traditional phase-field simulations, but at lesser computational cost.
+The model replicates the temporal and spatial evolution of microstructures as observed in traditional phase-field simulations, but at a lesser computational cost.

 ---